 - Number of transmit antennas

 Sets the number of antennas at the transmitter side.
 The block supports 2, 3, or 4 transmit antennas.
 The value defaults to 2.

 Sets the symbol rate of the code.
 You can specify either 3/4 or 1/2.
 This field only appears when using more than 2 transmit antennas.
 This field defaults to for more than 2 transmit antennas.
 For 2 transmit antennas, there is no rate option and the rate defaults to 1.

 Sets the overflow mode for fixed-point calculations.
 Use this parameter to specify the method to be used if the magnitude of a fixed-point calculation result does not fit into the range of the data type and scaling that stores the result.
-For more information refer to Precision and Range (DSP System Toolbox).
+For more information refer to Precision and Range.

-For an example of this block in use, see OSTBC Over 3x2 Rayleigh Fading Channel.
-The model shows the use of a rate ¾ OSTBC for 3 transmit and 2 receive antennas with BPSK modulation using independent fading links and AWGN
+The OSTBC Over 3-by-2 Rayleigh Fading Channel example model uses OSTBC Encoder and OSTBC Combiner blopcks configured to model rate ¾ OSTBC for 3 transmit and 2 receive antennas with BPSK modulation using independent fading links and AWGN

 Generate C and C++ code using Simulink® Coder™.

 Introduced in R2009a